Medical cannabis: Cognitive effects

 Recreational use of cannabis is associated with cognitive deficits, especially for those who begin to use cannabis in adolescence.
 As of 2021 there is a lack of research into long-term cognitive effects of medical use of cannabis, but one 12-month observational study reported that "MC patients demonstrated significant improvements on measures of executive function and clinical state over the course of 12 months".

 Impact on psychosis

-Exposure to THC can cause acute transient psychotic symptoms in healthy individuals and people with schizophrenia.
+Exposure to THC can cause cannabis-induced psychotic disorder (CIPD) in healthy individuals and people susceptible to schizophrenia.

 A 2007 meta analysis concluded that cannabis use reduced the average age of onset of psychosis by 2.7 years relative to non-cannabis use.
 A 2005 meta analysis concluded that adolescent use of cannabis increases the risk of psychosis, and that the risk is dose-related.
 A 2004 literature review on the subject concluded that cannabis use is associated with a two-fold increase in the risk of psychosis, but that cannabis use is "neither necessary nor sufficient" to cause psychosis.
 A French review from 2009 came to a conclusion that cannabis use, particularly that before age 15, was a factor in the development of schizophrenic disorders.
+A 2026 meta-analysis linked cannabis use to an earlier age of psychosis onset.